-Net capital gains of the Trust, if any, realized through October 31st of each year and not previously paid out will be paid out after that date.
-The Trust may also pay supplemental distributions after the end of its fiscal year.
-You may want to avoid buying shares of the Trust when the Trust is about to declare a capital gain distribution, because it will be taxable to you even though it may represent a return of a portion of your investment.
+Net capital gains of a Fund, if any, realized through October 31st of each year and not previously paid out will be paid out after that date.
+Each Fund may also pay supplemental distributions after the end of its fiscal year.
+You may want to avoid buying shares of a Fund when the Fund is about to declare a capital gain distribution, because it will be taxable to you even though it may represent a return of a portion of your investment.

 Dividends declared in, and payable to shareholders of record in, October, November or December and paid to you in January are treated for Federal income tax purposes as if received in December.
-You will receive information on the tax status of Trust dividends and distributions annually.
+You will receive information on the tax status of Fund dividends and distributions annually.

-If you sell shares of the Trust or exchange them for shares of another fund, it is generally considered a taxable event, and will give rise to a capital gain or loss if you hold your Trust shares as a capital asset.
+If you sell shares of a Fund or exchange them for shares of another fund, it is generally considered a taxable event, and will give rise to a capital gain or loss if you hold the Fund shares as a capital asset.
 A capital gain or loss will be long-term if you have held your shares for more than one year and otherwise will be short-term.

-Dividends and distributions from the Trust (other than exempt-interest dividends) and net gain from redemptions of Trust shares will generally be taken into account in determining your "net investment income" for purposes of the Medicare contribution tax applicable to certain individuals, estates and trusts.
+Dividends and distributions from a Fund (other than exempt-interest dividends) and net gain from redemptions of Fund shares will generally be taken into account in determining your "net investment income" for purposes of the Medicare contribution tax applicable to certain individuals, estates and trusts.

-If you are neither a citizen nor a resident of the United States, certain dividends that you receive from the Trust may be subject to Federal withholding tax.
+If you are neither a citizen nor a resident of the United States, certain dividends that you receive from a Fund may be subject to Federal withholding tax.
 Most distributions are expected to be exempt-interest dividends, which are not subject to such withholding.
-To the extent that distributions consist of ordinary dividends (other than certain dividends reported by the Trust as (i) interest-related dividends, to the extent such dividends are derived from the Trust's "qualified net interest income," or (ii) short-term capital gain dividends, to the extent such dividends are derived from the Trust's "qualified short-term gain") or other payments that are subject to withholding, the Trust will withhold Federal income tax at the rate of 30% (or such lower rate as may be determined in accordance with an applicable tax treaty).
-"Qualified net interest income" is the Trust's net income derived from U.S.source interest and original issue discount, subject to certain exceptions and limitations.
-"Qualified shortterm gain" generally means the excess of the net short-term capital gain of the Trust for the taxable year over its net long-term capital loss, if any.
+To the extent that distributions consist of ordinary dividends (other than certain dividends reported by a Fund as (i) interest-related dividends, to the extent such dividends are derived from the Fund's "qualified net interest income," or (ii) shortterm capital gain dividends, to the extent such dividends are derived from the Fund's "qualified short-term gain") or other payments that are subject to withholding, the applicable Fund will withhold Federal income tax at the rate of 30% (or such lower rate as may be determined in accordance with an applicable tax treaty).
+"Qualified net interest income" is the Fund's net income derived from U.S.-source interest and original issue discount, subject to certain exceptions and limitations.
+"Qualified short-term gain" generally means the excess of the net short-term capital gain of the Fund for the taxable year over its net long-term capital loss, if any.
 Distributions of net capital gain are generally exempt from such withholding.

-If you do not provide the Trust with your correct taxpayer identification number and any required certifications, you will be subject to backup withholding on distributions, dividends (including exempt-interest dividends), and redemption proceeds payable to you by the Trust.
+If you do not provide a Fund with your correct taxpayer identification number and required certifications, you will be subject to backup withholding on distributions, dividends (including exempt-interest dividends) and redemption proceeds payable to you by the Fund.
 The backup withholding rate is currently 24%.
 Backup withholding will not, however, be applied to payments that have been subject to the 30% withholding tax applicable to shareholders who are neither citizens nor residents of the United States.